gumaerc-testorg/7.003-Spring-2022/content/pages/experiment-3-lab-day-11.md

 71–72
 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

-Day 11 In-Lab Questions (PDF)
+{{% resource_link "be227fa0-c9af-4db5-a6c6-7d0cd9983ebb" "Day 11 In-Lab Questions (PDF)" %}}

-{{% resource_link "4cf9122b-fd70-43dd-ac22-b526d77c36db" "Pre-Lab & Post-Lab Instructions" %}}
+{{% resource_link "4cf9122b-fd70-43dd-ac22-b526d77c36db" "Pre-Lab and Post-Lab Instructions" %}}

-### Day 11 Pre-Lab Tips and Reminders:
+## Day 11 Pre-Lab Tips and Reminders

-- Remember to include Aims for all parts (Parts 3.8 – 3.10)
+Remember to include Aims for all parts (Parts 3.8–3.10).

-### Day 11 Post-Lab Tips and Reminders:
+## Day 11 Post-Lab Tips and Reminders

-- There is no Post-Lab for Day 11 because you did not obtain any results today, but you should make a note of any deviations you made from the lab manual protocols for your own records.
+There is no post-lab for Day 11 because you did not obtain any results today, but you should make a note of any deviations you made from the lab manual protocols for your own records.